gravi-ctrl/homelab-blueprint/README.md

 #### Option A: Full Restore from Backup

-If you have the weekly `docker-stacks-DATE.tar.zst` backup, this restores everything in one command: compose files, configs, and secrets.
+If you have the weekly `docker-stacks-DATE.tar.zst` backup, this restores everything in one command: compose files, configs, secrets, and scripts.

 *   **Prerequisite:** Ensure zstd is installed
     ```bash